47chapters/letsgo/docs/how-to/delevop-the-front-end.md

 - `app/web/src/app/(site)/contact` the contact form.
 See [Process the contact form](./process-the-contact-form.md) for details.
 - `app/web/src/app/(dashboard)/manage` the root path of the management dashboard.
 The `layout.tsx` in this location enforces user authentication for all subordinate paths.
 - `app/web/src/app/(dashboard)/manage/settings` management of settings specific to the logged in user.
 - `app/web/src/app/(dashboard)/manage/[tenantId]/settings` management of settings specific to a particular tenant of your app.
 This is where subscriptions, billing, and team membership is managed.
-Read more about how [tenants and user](../backgound/tenants-and-users.md) are related.
+Read more about how [tenants and users](../backgound/tenants-and-users.md) are related.
 - `app/web/src/app/(dashboard)/manage/[tenantId]/newplan` selection of a new subscription plan for an existing tenant.
 - `app/web/src/app/(dashboard)/manage/[tenantId]/newplan/[planId]` confirmation of the intention to change to a new subscription plan for an existing tenant.
 - `app/web/src/app/(dashboard)/manage/[tenantId]/paymentmethod` updating the payment method for a paid Stripe subscription of an existing tenant.
 - `app/web/src/app/(dashboard)/manage/[tenantId]/paymentmethod/processing` (rarely used) confirmation of a payment processing that requires a prolonged validation on the Stripe side.
 - `app/web/src/app/(dashboard)/join/[tenantId]/[invitationId]` allows users to join a tenant using an invitation link.

-In addition to the routes that serve UI, LetsGo also includes two [API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes):
+In addition to the routes that serve UI, LetsGo includes three [API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes):

 - `app/web/src/app/(dashboard)/api/auth` is used by Auth0 to support user login and logout.
 - `app/web/src/app/(dashboard)/api/proxy` is used to make authenticated API requests to the _API_ component.